Boston LASIK Eye Surgery

 EVO ICL™ can correct nearsightedness and astigmatism.
 It is sometimes referred to as an implantable contact lens.

-This surgery removes the outer corneal layer so it is a good option for people with thin corneas who may not be candidates for LASIK.
+- Corneal Thickness: PRK may be a suitable option for individuals with thinner corneas who may not be ideal candidates for LASIK.

 Samir Melki, MD, PHD